Blog

 Takeaway

 There are so many marketing technology solutions available to law firms, it can feel overwhelming to assess your own stack or bring on new platforms.
-However, in order to make sure you’re optimizing your marketing efforts, making data-driven decisions, and keeping a cohesive view of your client, it’s essential to conduct a thorough assessment and see where you can improve your capabilities, or save time and resources by addressing gaps and redundancies.
+However, to ensure you’re optimizing your marketing efforts, making data-driven decisions, and keeping a cohesive view of your client, it’s essential to conduct a thorough assessment and see where you can improve your capabilities, or save time and resources by addressing gaps and redundancies.
 Follow the 5-phase plan above, always keeping in mind the 3 questions we posed, and you will have a great start on assessing your law firm’s marketing technology stack.

 Share:

-Contact us to get started on your Technology Strength Scorecard and energize your business development process.
+Contact us to get started and let us help you energize your digital marketing and business development efforts.

 Contact Us